 OrthoNebraska has also added another way to make getting an appointment easier: online appointment scheduling.
 After answering a few questions about their insurance and reason for visiting, patients can choose the date and time that works best for them based on the appropriate specialist for their problem.
 This can be done on the go or at home 24/7 rather than calling for an appointment only during business hours.

-Arnold continued by saying, “It is important to remember that patients don’t need a referral to seek out the expert opinion of an orthopaedic surgeon.
+Arnold continued by saying, “It is important to remember that patients don’t need a referral to seek out the expert opinion of an orthopedic surgeon.
 There are only so many hours in a day, and when an injury happens, providing walk-in specialty care means a faster, safer road to recovery.”

 Orthopedic urgent care is still a relatively new concept nationwide, and this will be the first time it is offered by anyone in Council Bluffs.
-One key difference between traditional urgent care and orthopaedic urgent care is that traditional urgent care often means the patient must pay a higher co-pay, whereas orthopaedic urgent care is billed the same as a normal specialist clinic visit.
+One key difference between traditional urgent care and orthopedic urgent care is that traditional urgent care often means the patient must pay a higher co-pay, whereas orthopedic urgent care is billed the same as a normal specialist clinic visit.
 Along with getting X-rays which are often needed, this saves the patient both time and money with a quick and efficient start on their journey to recovery.
-While orthopaedics and surgery have long been thought of together, the reality is most patients do not need surgery.
+While orthopedics and surgery have long been thought of together, the reality is most patients do not need surgery.
 In fact, 2 out of 3 patients who step foot in OrthoNebraska will fully recover without it.

 “With patient experience scores that surpass many benchmarks, OrthoNebraska is really a destination for musculoskeletal care,” says Arnold.
-“Many of our orthopaedic surgeons sub-specialize in very specific areas.
+“Many of our orthopedic surgeons sub-specialize in very specific areas.
 Patients are truly getting expert advice and treatment, but beyond that we hope they find the entire experience unmatched.”

 “My grandparents relocated to Council Bluffs and my parents were both born and raised here, as was I,” Hansen said.
 “I strongly believe our patients deserve for us to keep pushing for higher levels of care and access.
 And that goes not just for Council Bluffs, but all of Southwest Iowa, too.
-We are the closest orthopaedic option for many of those folks.”
+We are the closest orthopedic option for many of those folks.”